unicode-org/cldr/docs/ldml/tr35-keyboards.md

 This section gives an algorithm for implementing normalization on a text stream including markers.

-_Note:_ The algorithm may be performed on a plain text stream which doesn't include markers, but implementations may opt to skip the removing/re-adding steps 1 and 3 if no markers are involved.
+_Note:_ When the algorithm is performed on a plain text stream that doesn't include markers, implementations may skip the removing/re-adding steps 1 and 3 because no markers are involved.

 #### Rationale for 'gluing' markers

-It is recognized that the processing described here describes an extension to Unicode normalization.
+The processing described here describes an extension to Unicode normalization to account for the desired behavior of markers.

 The algorithm described considers markers 'glued' (remaining with) the following character.
 If a context ends with a marker, that marker would be guaranteed to remain at the end after processing, consistently located with respect to the next keystroke to be input.